UPDATED: MAY 2019

 – Is she being boring again with her theater recommendations?

-6. Climb the roof of St. Pete
+6. Climb the roofs of the city

 7. Peter and Paul fortress

-HINT: Don’t miss the daily firing of the cannon from the Naryshkin Bastion at noon!
+PRO TIP: Don’t miss the daily firing of the cannon from the Naryshkin Bastion at noon!

 8. The Admiralty